 This involves negotiation of an issue on which both the parties may gain, or at least neither party loses.
 For example, representatives of employer and employee sides may bargain over the better training programme or a better job evaluation method.
 Here, both the parties are trying to make more of something.
 In general, it tends to be more cooperative than distributive bargaining.
 This type of bargaining is also known as cooperative bargaining.

-This involves shaping and reshaping some attitudes like trust or distrust, friendliness or hostility between labor and management.
+This involves shaping and reshaping some attitudes like trust or distrust, friendliness or hostility between labour and management.
 When there is a backlog of bitterness between both the parties, attitudinal restructuring is required to maintain smooth and harmonious industrial relations.
 It develops a bargaining environment and creates trust and cooperation among the parties.

 It generally aims at resolving internal conflicts.
-This is a type of maneuvering to achieve consensus with the workers and management.
+This is a type of manoeuvring to achieve consensus with the workers and management.
 Even within the union, there may be differences between groups.
 For example, skilled workers may feel that they are neglected or women workers may feel that their interests are not looked after properly.
 Within the management also, there may be differences.
-Trade unions maneuver to achieve consensus among the conflicting groups.
+Trade unions manoeuvre to achieve consensus among the conflicting groups.